thenicekat/handoutsforyou/README.md

 5. Now the next step is to run `data_consolidator` script which consolidates all the stations of same name into one station.
    NOTE: Incase you want to ignore two completely dissimilar companies add it to scripts/ignore.txt
 6. In the end run `parse_ps` to generate json from csv

+## Pre-requisite Courses Script

+-   Use this to convert the excel TTD puts out on cms regarding prereqs to a json format
+-   I don't think you'll need to use this for a long long time :)